 Harvel (Dotson), Anna 1992 Studio - Anna worked at Cirlot Agency (an advertising, marketing, & public relations company in Jackson) as a graphic artist, then as art director and production manager.

-Haverty, Coughlin 1992 Art History - Coughlin lives in Signal Mountain, TN, with her husband Jed Cooper, a lawyer, and their daughter Mary Sue.
-She attended culinary school in 1995, was involved in events planning, and now works for the Association for Visual Arts in Tennessee. (email@example.com)
+Haverty (Cooper), Coughlin 1992 Art History - Coughlin lives in Chattanooga, TN, with her husband Jed Cooper, a lawyer, and their daughter Mary Sue.
+She attended culinary school at Johnson & Wales University in Vail, CO, in 1995, was involved in events planning, and is now the Assistant Director at the Association for Visual Arts in Tennessee. (email@example.com)

 Hawkins (Young), Joan 1995 Studio - Joan worked at Pearl River Glass Studio after graduating and now runs Joan Hawkins Art & Interiors in Jackson's Fondren neighborhood (firstname.lastname@example.org)